Wednesday, 10 February 2016

 − "So you have finally done it.
 I always feared it.
 But I was sure that you would do it, damn the time... but no. If you don't want me to reproach you, go home immediately, have a shower and change your clothes."

 − "That was my intention this morning.
 But look.
-I'll try to just reach the door of the bar.
+I'll try to just reach the bar door.
 Look at me."

 But I didn't.
-I only walked two steps and she checked well that I was unable to walk.
+I only walked two steps and she saw clearly that I was unable to walk.

 − "Wait for me then for five minutes.
 I'll leave the car parked on the same façade.
 I will take you home."

 − "Anne-Marie –I was emphatic−, thanks, but I am not going to go to Deanforest.
-Anyway, for the moment in which the Board of Directors meets I already planned to tell them a couple of things, long before that was already useless −and I repeated what I had just told Richard−.
+Anyway, for the moment when the Board of Directors meets I already planned to tell them a couple of things, long before that was already useless −and I repeated what I had just told Richard−.
 Walter Hope saw me.
 The meeting is at 9, isn't it?
-What do you think if first we entered your office or you come to mine, and I tell you something else?"
+What would you think if first we entered your office or you come to mine, and I tell you something else?"

 − "Okay, Nike.
 Oh, my God, I am sure that I will have to go to the outskirt to see you and John.
 What madness!
 But this already I saw it coming."